Tub Drain Assembly Repair

 Toe-operated drain plug

-♦There comes a time when every drain assembly needs to be replaced, says the experts at Duncan plumbing.
+♦There comes a time when every drain assembly needs to be replaced, say the experts at Duncan plumbing.
 The reason could be that the finish on the assembly has deteriorated, or the linkage is broken, or you want to make an aesthetic change from chrome to polished brass.

 For this type of job, you will need to get to the area beneath the tub because most of the work involves removing and replacing drain pipes and other fittings, according to your local Santa Cruz plumber.
 This is a good time to replace old cast iron with plastic drain pipes.
-The first step is to remove the trip-waste and the existing drain.
+The first step is to remove the trip waste and the existing drain.

 Plumber Pro Tip of the Week

 Tip #1 Begin by unscrewing the two screws that secure the cover plate.
-Pull the linkage from the overflow tube – the plate, lift wire, and coil or stopper are all connected, so they should come out all at once.
+Pull the linkage from the overflow tube – the plate, lift wire, and coil or stopper is all connected, so they should come out all at once.
 They may be covered with a mat of hair and soap scum.